Browse by Medical Category

 Contact us at:

 The Geriatric Inpatient Fracture Service (GIFTS) is a program that aims to better manage patients 65 years-old and above, who are admitted to the hospital with orthopedic injuries, such as hip fractures, but who often have additional medical issues as well.
 GIFTS provides the best possible care throughout hospitalization and during the rehabilitation process.
-Along with more specialized care, the program also decreases wait time for surgery, reduces length of stay in the hospital for fracture care, and improves geriatric-specific communication with families and receiving rehabilitation facilities.
+Along with more specialized care, the program also decreases wait time for surgery, reduces length of stay in the hospital for fracture care and improves geriatric-specific communication with families and receiving rehabilitation facilities.
 Our goal is to restore quality of life to our patients.
-Through GIFTS, physicians from Geriatric Medicine in the Division of Palliative Care & Geriatric Medicine work closely with physicians from the Orthopedic Trauma Service along with staff from the Departments of Nursing, Anesthesia, Endocrinology, Physical Therapy, and Nutrition and Food Services to help patients avoid complications following surgery address underlying medical needs, strengthen overall health and provide patient and family-centered education.
+Through GIFTS, physicians from Geriatric Medicine work closely with physicians from the Orthopedic Trauma Service along with staff from the Departments of Nursing, Anesthesia, Endocrinology, Physical Therapy and Nutrition.
+The main goals are to help patients avoid complications following surgery, address underlying medical needs, strengthen overall health and provide patient and family-centered education.

-Upon a patient's arrival in the Emergency Department, our GIFTS physician, Esteban Franco-Garcia, MD works with the Orthopedic Trauma Service to evaluate and determine the best course of treatment.
+Upon a patient's arrival in the Emergency Department, our GIFTS physician works with the Orthopedic Trauma Service to evaluate and determine the best course of treatment.
 Patients whose coexisting medical issues are determined to be secondary to their orthopedic injury are admitted to the Department of Orthopaedics to be managed by the GIFTS team.
 Patients whose other medical conditions are more pressing or severe than their orthopaedic injuries are admitted to the Department of Medicine with an orthopedic consult.
 They can then be transferred to the GIFTS team once their medical issues become less acute.

 A fracture is a partial or complete bone break.
 When a fracture occurs, it is classified as either open or closed.